 Two cycles since the private funeral service for famed cosmologist Stephen Hawking, at Great St. Mary’s, the University Church in Cambridge, UK.
 His ashes were later interred near the grave of Sir Isaac Newton at Westminster Abbey.
 This is also the Maya calendar anniversary of the death of actor/dancer/singer Patrick Swayze, ten years ago on Sept.
 14th.
 Ghost was one of his most memorable movies.

 7 Manik’ (Sept.
 3rd) – a “self-generating” type of energy generally associated with the idea of reciprocity, symbolized by the Deer – often a good energy for “generating sustenance”, for being involved in humanitarian activities, or for working through negotiations or joint ventures.

-Traditionally it was recognized that there could be a strong sacrificial aspect to 7 Manik’ as well, as happened four cycles ago, in October of 2016, when FBI Director James Comey sent a letter to Congress indicating that he was “reopening” the investigation into Hillary Clinton’s emails, an action that had catastrophic consequences.
+Traditionally it was recognized that there could be a strong sacrificial aspect to 7 Manik’ as well, as happened five cycles ago, in October of 2016, when FBI Director James Comey sent a letter to Congress indicating that he was “reopening” the investigation into Hillary Clinton’s emails, an action that had catastrophic consequences.

 Five cycles since the historic announcement concerning the discovery of gravitational waves that cause distortions in spacetime, as anticipated by Albert Einstein decades earlier; a discovery that was seen as the “transformational” beginning of gravitational wave astronomy.
 Just a few days ago this new technology provided astronomers with data concerning the swallowing of a neutron star by a black hole nearly a billion years ago – a nearly unfathomable concept, on multiple levels.